 How Cholesterol Stiffens Unsaturated Lipid Membranes

-Neutron spin-echo (NSE) spectroscopy, solid-state deuterium nuclear magnetic resonance (2H NMR) spectroscopy, and molecular dynamics (MD) simulations are reported.
+Solid-state deuterium nuclear magnetic resonance (2H NMR) spectroscopy data are reported.
 Cholesterol locally increases the bending rigidity of DOPC membranes, similar to saturated membranes, by increasing the bilayer’s packing density.
-All three techniques, inherently sensitive to mesoscale bending fluctuations, show up to a 3-fold increase in effective bending rigidity with increasing cholesterol content approaching a mole fraction of 50%.
+Solid-state NMR is inherently sensitive to mesoscale bending fluctuations, showing up to a 3-fold increase in effective bending rigidity with increasing cholesterol content approaching a 50% mole fraction.
 Our observations are in good agreement with the known effects of cholesterol on the area compressibility modulus and membrane structure, reaffirming membrane structure-property relationships.